 - 2 - 3 tbsp turkey stuffing

-- 1 and 1/2 large slices of cheese about 1/8 inch thick (gruyere, monterey jack, fontina, brie)
+- 1-2 thick slices cheese (gruyere, monterey jack, fontina, brie)

 - 4 tbsp turkey gravy

 - Preheat your oven to 400 degrees.

 Place a piece of bread on a parchment lined tray.
 Cover the bread with cranberry sauce first, then turkey, then dressing, and then the cheese on top.

 - Bake the open faced sandwich for about 7 - 8 mins or however long it takes for the cheese to melt and get all bubbly and brown.